-A well-groomed product backlog facilitates the development of a successful product: It incorporates the team’s learning, and provides items that are ready to be implemented.
-But when should grooming take place?
-Before the new development work starts or at a later point in time?
+A well-groomed product backlog facilitates the development of a successful product: It incorporates new insights and learning, and it provides items that are ready to be implemented.
+But when should you work on the backlog?
+Before the new sprint starts or afterwards?
 And how can you decide which option is appropriate?
 In this post, I discuss four options with their benefits and drawbacks to help you make the right choice.

 Your first option is to work on the product backlog in the sprint review meeting.
 Assuming that the development has developed a “done” product increment and the right people are present, you can use the attendee’s feedback to make the relevant product decisions and update the backlog, as the Scrum Guide suggests and the following picture shows.

 This approach ensures that the backlog is updated before the next sprint starts.
 This allows you to immediately action any new insights thereby mitigating the risk of taking the product in the wrong direction.
 Additionally, the backlog is collaboratively worked on.
 This creates strong buy-in from the people participating in the sprint review meeting.

 But it only works if the attendees are able to provide relevant feedback, are willing to collaborate and can quickly agree on the necessary backlog changes.
 What’s more, the feedback must not require further analysis or give rise to bigger backlog changes.
 Don’t use this option if a significant amount of uncertainty and change is present in your product backlog, for example, if you work on a new product or extend your product’s life cycle.